xigxog/kubefox/docs/reference/fox/fox_deploy.md

   -n, --namespace string   namespace of KubeFox Platform -p, --platform string    name of KubeFox Platform to utilize -s, --version string     version to assign to the AppDeployment, making it immutable
-      --wait duration      wait up the specified time for components to be ready
+      --wait duration      wait up to the specified time for components to be ready
 ```

 ### Options inherited from parent commands